cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

   {"startTime":0,"endTime":1429497700,"series":[{"metricName":"system.process.completion",
    "grouping":{},"data":[{"time":0,"value":200}]}]}

 .. _http-restful-api-metrics-querying-by-run-id:

 Querying by Run-ID
 ..................

-Each execution of an program (Flow, MapReduce, Spark, Services, Worker) has an :ref:`associated run-ID <rest-program-runs>` that uniquely identifies that program's run.
+Each execution of an program (Flow, MapReduce, Spark, Service, Worker) has an :ref:`associated run-ID <rest-program-runs>` that uniquely identifies that program's run.
 We can query metrics for a program by its run-ID to retrieve the metrics for a particular run.
 Please see the :ref:`Run Records and Schedule <rest-program-runs>` on retrieving active and historical